|Contact: Medical Discoveries, Inc.

 |FOR IMMEDIATE RELEASE|

-TWIN FALLS, IDAHO, March 18, 2004 Medical Discoveries, Inc. (OTC-BB as MLSC) announced its receipt of the first in a series of pre-clinical reports from Dr. Emil Chi, Chairman of the Department of Histopathology at the University of Washington Medical School.
-This trial, one of several studies on models of infectious diseases mimicking human infectious disease, focused on MDI-P as a potential therapeutic agent for the treatment of sepsis.
-The results reaffirmed the anti-infective strength and low toxicity profile in preclinical models of MDIs patented solution, MDI-P.
+TWIN FALLS, IDAHO, May 20, 2004 Medical Discoveries, Inc. (OTC-BB as MLSC) announced the receipt of its third in a series of pre-clinical research reports from Dr. Emil Chi, Chairman of the Department of Histopathology at the University of Washington Medical School.
+This trial, one of several studies on models of disease which mimic human disease, focused on the companys proprietary drug MDI-P as a potential therapeutic agent for the treatment of the symptoms of cystic fibrosis (CF).

-Formed in 1991, Medical Discoveries, Inc. is a publicly traded (OTC Bulletin Board: MLSC) development-stage biopharmaceutical research company (as defined in SFAS No.7) engaged in the research, development and validation of its patented anti-infective technology.
+Formed in 1991, Medical Discoveries, Inc. is a publicly traded (OTC Bulletin Board as MLSC) development-stage biopharmaceutical research company engaged in the research, development and validation of its patented anti-infective technology.
 MDIs electrolyzed solution of free radicals represents a novel approach to treating its initial target indication, HIV.

 Information in this press release relating to the potential of MDI constitutes forward-looking statements.
-Actual results in future periods may differ materially from the forward-looking statements because of a number of risks and uncertainties, including but not limited to: MDIs lack of significant operating revenue to date; MDIs need for substantial and immediate additional capital; the fact that MDI may dilute existing shareholders through additional stock issuances; the extensive governmental regulation to which MDI is subject; the fact that MDIs technologies remain unproven; the intense competition MDI faces from other companies and other products; and MDIs reliance upon patents and other intellectual property that may not provide meaningful protection against competitors.
-Additional information about these and other factors that could affect MDIs business is set forth in MDIs 2002 Annual Report on Form 10-KSB and other filings with the Securities and Exchange Commission.
+Actual results in future periods may differ materially from the forward-looking statements because of a number of risks and uncertainties set forth in MDIs 2003 Annual Report on Form l0-KSB and other filings with the Securities and Exchange Commission.